snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/snaefellsnes-tour.md

 Are you looking for a shorter tour from Grundarfjörður?
 Check out our **[Shark Museum and Stykkishólmur Bus Tour]({% link _tours/west-tour.md %})**.

----

-### Practical Information

-**Price**: 18.000 ISK per person for adults, 14.500 ISK per person for children (6-15)

-**Minimum Age**: 6 years old

-**Departure Location**: Snæfellsnes Excursions Office in Sólvellir 5, Grundarfjörður, Iceland. [**See map**](https://maps.app.goo.gl/4rx1DKxHTbuTQ8cX7)

-**Drop-off Location**: Grundarfjörður Harbour

-**Duration**: Approximately 5 hours

-**Group Size**: Up to 59 people on the bus

-**Cancellation Policy**: Cancellation fee of 100% is charged if cancelled 1 day or less before the event.
-Cancellation fee of 5% is charged if cancelled anytime after booking, to cover our transaction fees.

-We require a minimum of 10 participants to proceed with the tour.
-Should this threshold not be met, the tour may be subject to cancellation.

-Please note that the tour itinerary is subject to change without prior notice due to factors such as changes in the ship's departure schedule, adverse weather conditions, or road conditions.